Therefore I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours. Mark 11:24

-While on the plane to Christchurch on 14 August 2012, I can’t help but think about the number of baggage we’re bringing.
+While on the plane to Christchurch on 14 August 2012, I couldn’t help but think about the number of baggage we were bringing.

-After learning that our bulk of things will arrive in Timaru a week later, we brought along things we need upon arrival at our place.
+After learning that our bulk of things would arrive in Timaru a week later, we brought along things we needed upon arrival at our place.

-In Christchurch Airport, with our two trolleys of baggage, we approached the Avis Car Rental desk.
-We were much surprised when the Avis woman asked is it okay if we take a Toyota Highlander to Timaru instead of the subcompact reserved for us.
+We approached the Avis Car Rental desk at Christchurch Airport with our two trolleys of baggage.
+We were much surprised when the Avis woman asked if it was okay if we took a Toyota Highlander to Timaru instead of the subcompact reserved for us.

-She explained that the Toyota Highlander needs to be returned to Timaru.
+She explained that the Toyota Highlander needed to be returned to Timaru.

-She assured us that we will be charged with the same rate and there would be no more return fee for the car.
+She assured us that we would be charged the same rate and there would be no more return fee for the car.

 I could only utter my thanksgiving and praises after realizing how the Lord God Almighty facilitated our specific needs in moving to Timaru.

-Indeed, great is your faithfulness O Lord!
-We bring all our prayers to You, asking and claiming your great faithfulness
+Indeed, great is your faithfulness, O Lord!
+We bring all our prayers to You, asking and claiming your significant commitment.

-Again, to our brothers and sisters in Christ, thank you very much for all your prayers and support.
+Again, to our brothers and sisters in Christ, thank you for your prayers and support.

 PHOTO CREDIT: South Island, New Zealand by Karl Hipolito.
-The image has been cropped and resized to fit the website’s requirement.
+The image has been cropped and resized to fit the website’s requirements.